 E2 > E6 > E4 > E1

-When vertically investing into Anaxa, Eidolon 2 is his best.While his Eidolon 1 is great for DEF Shred, it’s a much poorer increase compared to investing or obtaining his best supports (such as Robin, Tribbie, and Sunday).His Eidolon 6 is his highest relative increase; granting him up to 50% more total DMG over his Eidolon 5.Lastly, while his Eidolon 4 is a quite unusual stopping point for vertical investment, it’s still a relatively high increase regardless.
+When vertically investing into Anaxa, Eidolon 2 is his best.While his Eidolon 1 is great for DEF Shred, investing or obtaining his best supports (such as Robin, Cerydra, or Sunday) will yield more worthwhile results.His Eidolon 6 is his highest relative increase; granting him up to 50% more total DMG over his Eidolon 5.Lastly, while his Eidolon 4 is a quite unusual stopping point for vertical investment, it’s still a relatively high increase regardless.

 Anaxa’s Signature Light Cone grants much more flexibility, damage, and utility than his Eidolon 1–get his Signature Light Cone instead!